 Using Your Sales Conversation to Improve Your Marketing

 One of the biggest issues that Ryan and his team wrestled with when creating their new website was the services page.

-To come to an answer for what to include, Ryan reflected back on all the sales conversations he had been having with his clients and ones he had closed.
+To answer what to include, Ryan reflected on all the sales conversations he had been having with his clients and ones he had closed.
 He thought about the terminology they were using and how they explained the pain points they were looking for him to solve for them.